fadibenz/systems-transformer-optimizations/dev_logs.md

 + Implemented a benchmarking script to investigate the overhead of distributed communication operations.
 + Finished writeup on different benchmarking settings with tables and plots.

+# 2025-07-21
++ Implemented the naive version of DDP and the benchmarking script.
++ Implemented DDP with flattened gradients communication and benchmarking scripts.
++ Implemented DDP with overlapped parameters communication.
++ Implemented DDP with overlapped and bucketed communication.
++ All implementations pass the tests.